-details of this require to be confirmed.
+Roofing including roof space

+Repair category 2

+Notes There is weathering to the tiled roof covering.
+There are flat roof details to bay window formation.
+Flat roofs will have a limited life expectancy.
 Concrete tiles are typically guaranteed for 30 years but have a reasonable life expectation around 50/60 years according to the BRE.
 Life expectancy will often depend on weathering and damage from the prevailing weather.
 A reputable roofing contractor can advise on life expectancy and repair/replacement costs.
+ROOF SPACE:- No access obtained.